OmicsoftDocs/ArraySuiteDoc/docs/tutorials/Microarray/Importing_a_Dataset.md

 ![image9_2_png](images/image9_2.png)

-The interface of creating of new local project is different from creating a new server project, but the rest of the steps such as data import, data analysis share the same interface.
-Different project types would tell Array Studio where to run the analysis, if it is a local project, Array Studio would run the analysis in local machine; if it is a server project, Array Studio would run the analysis on server.
-Server projects are recommended when dealing with larger datasets as server-based analyses allows the user to run jobs on a remote server (Linux or Windows), which usually has more computing power than a desktop computer.
+The interface of creating of a new local project is different from creating a new server project, but the rest of the steps, such as data import and data analysis, share the same interface.
+The "local" or "server" project types tell Array Studio where to run the analysis.
+If it is a local project, Array Studio runs the analysis on the local machine; if it is a server project, Array Studio would run the analysis on the server.
+Server projects are recommended when dealing with larger datasets, as server-based analyses allow the user to run jobs on a remote server (Linux or Windows), which usually has more computing power than a desktop computer.

-The analyses in this tutorial are performed under local project, but can also be followed as a server project if connected to ArrayServer.
+The analyses in this tutorial are performed as a local project, but these can also be followed as a server project if the user is connected to ArrayServer.

 To switch to the *Solution Explorer*, choose the *Solution Explorer* tab, which should be found at the bottom of the *Workflow Window* .
 If the *Solution Explorer* tab is not visible, switch to it by going to the **View Menu | Show Solution Explorer**.